-Many new online sex workers are surprised that the community can be quite welcoming and it’s relatively easy to find someone to help you out.
+Many new online sex workers and female escorts are surprised that the community can be quite welcoming and it’s relatively easy to find someone to help you out.
 I’d advise checking if the online platform you use has a provider/entertainer forum.
 That’s a great place to learn the ropes and ask questions.
 You can also find a pretty solid community of online providers on Twitter where people share tips and tricks.
 Lastly, Amberly Rothfiled’s book, “How I Made $10,000 A Month As A Phone Sex Operator,” is an amazing resource.
 She’s also cultivated a wonderful online community of providers helping providers.

 You talked in the podcast about a lot of BDSM/Kink related things to do online, and we’ll get back to that in a minute.
 But what are your favourite, more vanilla online interactions that folks might try to make their own in their Distance Dating offerings?

 I loved the idea of Netflix Party – would that be something you could charge for?